 Hebrews 12:3 3 For consider Him who has endured such hostility by sinners against Himself, so that you will not grow weary and lose heart

 Jacob, David, Elijah, and Jonah all had episodes of discouragement.
 But Jesus was never discouraged!
 Thank God, He never gave up and never gave in to discouragement, even when His soul sorrowed unto death (Matthew 26:38).

-All the covenants given to Israel will be fulfilled in Jesus Christ (verse 6).
+All five covenants given to Israel will be fulfilled in Jesus Christ (verse 6).
 He will be a light to the Gentiles, the Promised Seed in Whom all the nations of the earth will be blessed.
 He fulfills the Abrahamic covenant of Genesis 15.
 He is the end of the law for righteousness in the Mosaic covenant, standing in as representative for God’s people, fulfilling its demands as well as its prefiguring types and shadows.
 He is the fulfillment of the Davidic Covenant of 2 Samuel 7 as the promised Son of David and King of the Jews and He is the fulfillment of the New Covenant promises of Jeremiah 31 as the prophet like Moses to come and the only true mediator between God and man.

 He gives His glory to no other because there is no other God.
 He is the ONLY GOD, and He intends to make that known, and all who know Him will rejoice (v.8).